 8. “Dark Eyes” (1985)

 Dylan’s ‘80s output was savaged by critics, sometimes rightfully.
 Empire Burlesque deserves another listen though.
 The songs are strong, even if the production is a little dated.
-And this delicate closing track brings Bob back to his roots of acoustic guitar and harmonica, singing a song which seems to be a quasi-autobiographical account of a man who is bewildered by the modern world and removed even from his adoring fans.
+And this delicate closing track brings Bob back to his roots of acoustic guitar and harmonica, singing a song that seems to be a quasi-autobiographical account of a man who is bewildered by the modern world and removed even from his adoring fans.

 9. “Red River Shore” (1997)